murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ---
 # System Stress
 Computer is life.
-Everything you do, see, hear and experience in the Metaverse goes through your computer.
-All of this fiddling in the Metaverse requires a lot of processing power from your system.
+Everything you do, see, hear and experience in Cyberspace goes through your computer.
+All of this fiddling in Cyberspace requires a lot of processing power from your system.
 Doing too much brings you in danger of overheating your computer, causing it to shut down.

 ## Stress and your CPU
 **System Stress** represent the strain you put on your computer.
-It's accrued by a number of things, such as avoiding Avatar death, hacking the Metaverse, or overclocking your CPU.
+It's accrued by a number of things, such as avoiding Avatar death, hacking Cyberspace, or overclocking your CPU.
 Your computer has a limited capacity of taking this Stress, which is represented by your **CPU Heat Track**.
 When you take System Stress, your CPU Heat Track gets filled up.
 When this Track is fully filled, your capacity for taking System Stress is gone.
 Any additional System Stress causes your computer to freeze and shut down.
 This means you have to wait for your CPU to cool down before you can reboot, and you might have to deal with your angry parents who demand to know why the power went out in the house.
 For the remainder of the current scene in the game, you're out.
 When the scene in which you overheated concludes and a new scene starts, you have managed to log back in and join your friends with an empty Heat track.

 Your **CPU Heat Track** is capable of taking **7 System Stress**.